Skip to Main Content

 What is Zotero?

-Zotero is a free program to help you manage your research sources, similar to EndNote and Mendeley.
+Zotero is a free program to help you manage your literature, similar to EndNote.
 Zotero can:

 • Collect citations from databases, catalogues and the web